 Hardy has also defended Morris Powell, a black nationalist who in 1995, while heading Sharpton’s “Buy Black” Committee, led NAN activists in a racially charged boycott against Freddy’s Fashion Mart, a Harlem-based business owned by a Jewish man named Fred Harari.
 During that boycott, Powell and his fellow protesters repeatedly and menacingly told passersby not to patronize the “crackers” and “the greedy Jew bastards [who are] killing our [black] people” – incendiary rhetoric that eventually prompted one deranged picketer to shoot four whites inside the store and then set the building on fire––killing seven employees.
 In December 1998, Hardy helped Powell fight a restraining order which a court had recently issued to shut down his latest campaign of daily street protests against yet another Harlem store owned by Harari.
 In those protests, Powell and his allies were urging locals to “return fire” because “Freddy’s not dead.”

-In a November 2013 piece which he wrote for the Huffington Post, Hardy articulated his clear preference for big government and the wholesale redistribution of wealth.
+In a November 2013 piece titled “The Forgotten Man,” which he wrote for the Huffington Post, Hardy articulated his clear preference for big government and the wholesale redistribution of wealth.
 For example, he lauded former President Lyndon Johnson’s Great Society programs and the subsequent rise of “affirmative action which opened the doors [for blacks] to post-secondary education and entry to pretty much the college of our choice.”
 Further, Hardy lamented that in the 1980s “the Great Society’s war on poverty was shut down” while “government’s commitment to equal opportunity gave way to America’s traditional laissez-faire policies” and thereby increased the “disparity between rich and poor.”
 Moreover, he said it would be both “morally repugnant” and “bad economic policy” for the U.S. not to increase its public-sector spending on such items as Head Start and Early Head Start programs, “rental assistance and other ‘affordable housing programs’,” “federal work study grants,” and “assistance in paying [the] heating bills” of low-income households.